asteca/IMF/README.md

 (2013)](https://academic.oup.com/mnras/article/434/4/3236/960889) and used in [Sheikhi et al. (2016)](https://academic.oup.com/mnras/article/457/1/1028/989829).
 It bypasses the need to bin the masses.

+The `masses_type` parameter decides which masses will be used in the analysis: single or binary system masses.
 The analysis requires the user to select first which stars will be processed.
-The `binar_min, binar_max` parameters filter stars by their probability of being a binary system.
-The `masses_type` parameter decides which masses will be used in the analysis: single or binary system masses.
+The `binar_cut` parameter filters stars by their probability of being a binary system.

 After this the range for the slope is given by the `alpha_min, alpha_max` parameters, and the ranges for magnitude and mass by the `mag_min, mag_max` and